pnowy/NativeCriteria/docs/mappers.md

 ```

-You could always define the mapper as separate method:
+You could always define the mapper as separate object:

 ```java
 NativeCriteria nc = createNativeCriteria("ADDRESS", "a").add(NativeExps.eq("a.city", "Warsaw"));